 Do you live in a big house and have a big yard?
 Again, another answer that can vary but I think several owners with Newfies live in average size houses with average size yards.
 Newfies are BIG but they don’t necessarily need a large space to live in because they want to be wherever their family is.
 Where you go, they go.
 It doesn’t matter if you live in a mansion or a granny pod, a Newf will be within 1 foot of you at all times.

 How old is he?
 How long do they live?
-One of my least favorite questions since my boys are at the low end of the life expectancy but I think most of us say 8-12 years.
+One of my least favorite questions since my boys are seniors but I think most of us say 8-12 years.
 I wish the answer was FOREVER.

 Do you have saddle for him?
 Do you ride him?
 One of those questions that hits right where it hurts for most Newfie owners but we have to consider the source and assume that this is the same person that asked if our dog was a bear and laugh it off.
 Unless, of course it’s the guy who’s aunt had a Newf and when they were kids they use to ride him.
 He died when he was 5 because he had back issues.
 That person usually gets the evil eye.